 - Sizes Available: S, M, L, XL and XXL

-Best Machine Washable Dog Bed for Labradors: PetFusion Large Dog w/Solid 10 cm Memory Foam
+Best Machine Washable Bed for Labs: PetFusion Large Dog w/Solid 10 cm Memory Foam

 Whenever you invest in a dog bed for your labrador, it is a good idea to think about protecting against little accidents.
 Young and older dogs, no matter their size, can have trouble holding their water – meaning you’ll need a bed like this that can easily wash through with no complaints.

-Reviews for this high quality bed are amazingly positive, with praise given for its fantastic waterproof lining as well as its comfy memory foam inner.
-Memory foam is just as supportive for labs as it is for human beings!
+Reviews for this high-quality bed are amazingly positive, with praise given for its fantastic waterproof lining as well as its comfy memory foam inner.
+A memory foam dog bed is just as supportive of labs as it is for human beings!

 This dog bed is our top pick for washability for the fact that you get a nice cotton cover that zips off with a breeze.
 You can even get in touch with the brand if you need a new coat for your pup bed.
 You can either pop the cover in the wash or you can easily spot clean it with no lasting damage.
 It’s seriously easy to clean.

-On top of all of this, it comes with lots of support and comfort to help tick the ‘non slip’ box, as well as to help support dogs with joint problems – such as those labs with hip dysplasia.
-The ‘L’ bed made for labs here is big enough for much of the large breed, but there are smaller and even bigger models available should you need them.
+On top of all of this, it comes with lots of support and comfort to help tick the ‘non-slip’ box, as well as to help support dogs with joint problems – such as those labs with hip dysplasia.
+The ‘L’ bed made for labs here is big enough for much of the large breed, but there are smaller and even bigger models available that you can fill with dog toys.
 Take a look!

 - Dimensions: 91.4 x 71.1 x 22.9cm